phadej/cabal-extras/README.md

 - `cabal-diff`: Compare API of different package versions
 - `cabal-bundler`: (ab)use `cabal-install` solver to build standalone installation bundles
 - `cabal-deps`: An experiment on what `cabal outdated` could be.
+- `cabal-store-check`: A naive tool to try to repair cabal's nix-store

 All tools are highly experimental, although I (Oleg Grenrus) use them daily.